 Depending on personal circumstance, it’s harder for some single mothers than for others, especially if you have concerns for your children while with their father.
 Unease for their well-being can intensify separation anxiety making it almost unbearable.
 But even if your kids are happy with dad, premature bouts of empty nest syndrome are likely to make an unwelcome visit.

 So how can you temper the temptation to lock all the doors so they can’t leave?
-And how can you find contentment in your time without them.

 HOW TO DEAL WITH SEPARATION ANXIETY AS A SINGLE MOTHER

 HOLD IT TOGETHER IN FRONT OF THE KIDS

 Advice for parenting through separation rightly suggests we are open about our feelings, and to encourage our children to do the same.
 But be careful here.
 Our children mirror our emotions.
 If they see you are upset when they leave, it will make them upset too.
 If you are calm and happy at handover time, they are likely to feel calm and happy too.
 This in-turn will make the separation more manageable for you.

 Is handover hell for you?
 Read this: How to make changeovers when co-parenting a blinding success.

 If you find the build-up to saying goodbye to your child difficult, it can help to establish a routine.
 This can be as simple as cuddling on the couch for ten minutes, enjoying afternoon tea together or tidying their bedroom.
 Sticking to a routine provides comfort and reassurance while you (and your child) mentally prepare for the goodbye.